 What we stand for

-The PSA’s objective is to build a union able to influence the political, economic, industrial and social environments in the interests of the membership of the PSA.
+To build a union able to influence the political, economic, industrial and social environments in the interests of the membership of the PSA.

 Fair pay and good jobs